DV

 Strategy & risk

-O is a real estate investment trust, while STAG is a real estate investment trust.
-Beta is 0.734 for O and 0.982 for STAG, indicating O is less volatile relative to the market.
+O is a real estate investment trust built around net lease REIT exposure, while STAG is a real estate investment trust built around diversified REIT exposure.
+Beta is 0.72 for O and 0.967 for STAG, making O the less volatile of the two by this measure.

 Enjoyed this page?